From photography to painting, dim sum making to calligraphy: we've tested out a number of courses and classes that you are going to love!

 Cooking Class: Traditional Hong Kong

 Got an appetite for traditional Cantonese treats?
 The bread and cake experts from The Mixing Bowl will teach you how to make creamy egg tarts, indulgent pineapple buns and the nostalgic Cantonese sausage rolls.
 This cooking class will offer you a glimpse into the world of authentic baking whilst drooling over these signature Hong Kong food items.
-The Mixing Bowl offers a range of classes that cover many different types of cuisine, so check their site for the latest updates.
+The Mixing Bowl offers a range of classes that cover many different types of cuisine, including Scandinavian baking, sourdough and macarons, so check their site for the latest updates.
+We highly recommend these creative courses for cooking fanatics.

 The Mixing Bowl, 23/F, The Pemberton, 22-26 Bonham Strand, Sheung Wan, Hong Kong, 上環文咸東街22-26號栢庭坊23樓